ppy/osu/.github/ISSUE_TEMPLATE/missing-for-live-issues.md

 ---
 name: Missing for Live
-about: For issues regarding game features required for live
+about: Let us know the features you need which are available in osu-stable but not lazer
 ---

 <!-- After you fill in all information, delete all comments in the issue -->

 **Describe the feature:** <!-- Describe the missing game feature -->

-**Designs:** <!-- Attach screenshots of how the feature is supposed to look like -->
+**Designs:** <!-- Attach screenshots of how the feature is supposed to look like.
+For illustrative purpose only; final designs are usually re-imagined from scratch. -->